pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 ## User State

-Set or retrieve custom state for one or more channels / channel groups.
+Set or retrieve arbitrary JSON state for a UUID on channels/groups (ephemeral; cleared on disconnect).

-### Set State
+### setState

 ```
 `pubnub.setState({